EleanorCM/PGCert-Software-Development/CSC7081 Programming/Notes/Semester 3 Notes/Collections.md

 ```

-When comparing and sorting complex objects on different attributes we use the **Comparator** interface.
+When comparing and sorting complex objects on particular attributes we use the **Comparator** interface.
 This mandates a `.compare()` method implementation.
 ```java
 public class ComparePersonByFirstName implements Comparator<Person> {
 	@Override